hexagoncircle/ryan-mulligan-dev/src/blog/css-custom-prop-fallbacks.md

 </ul>
 ```

-By declaring `--gap` at the top of the `grid` ruleset, it resets the value on the nested element to its default.
+By setting `--gap` at the top of the `grid` ruleset, it resets the nested element's gap value to that declared default.
 I personally prefer this.
-I can imagine headaches may come from having a very deeply (but hopefully not too deep!) nested element where the gap is different than the default I expected.
+I can imagine headaches may come from having a very deeply (hopefully not too deep!) nested element where the gap value is different than the presumed default.
 It wouldn't be immediately clear, especially in a componentized codebase.

-## Helpful Resources
+## Helpful resources

 - [Every Layout](https://every-layout.dev/) has been a key staple in my layout style diet and I highly recommend going through all of it if you haven't already.
 - [SmolCSS](https://smolcss.dev/) is a fantastic, robust collection of modern layout and component snippets.
 A must-bookmark for many revisits.